-- 9. Say: What were some of your thoughts on the second prompt, "Explain what you know about how a school can help support the "wellness" of students, parents, teachers, school nutrition service staff, and others involved in a school"? - 10.
-Do: Allow about a minute for participants to share their thoughts on this topic with the class.
+- 2. Do: Allow 2 to 3 minutes for groups to discuss the prompt.
+Repeat with the remaining prompts: - Explain what you know about how a school can help support the "wellness" of students, parents, teachers, school nutrition service staff, and others involved in a school.
+(Slide 4) - Explain what you know about local school wellness policies.
+(Slide 5)